-The Daily English Meeting will be utilised to address any gaps in knowledge that become apparent from AfL and any formal assessments that take place and as such, is of vital importance.
-Initially, the DEM will be used to address any gaps in knowledge from the previous year e.g. this may be based on an element of GPS, phonics, reading, applying a spelling rule etc. This should be specific to the needs of individual cohorts and be determined by ongoing AfL carried out by the class teacher.
-The children will have a Daily English Meeting exercise book in order to complete work which can be marked an assessed following the guidance set out in the Marking and Feedback policy (verbal feedback and marking at the point of learning will be crucial to ensure that this time is maximised for the benefit of the children).
-Staff need to ensure that this time is utilised as efficiently as possible and SLT will monitor the impact of these sessions across the academic year.
+The Daily English Meeting will be utilised to address any gaps in knowledge that become apparent from AFL and any formal assessments that take place and as such, is of vital importance.
+Initially, the DEM will be used to address any gaps in knowledge from the previous year e.g. this may be based on an element of GPS, phonics, reading, applying a spelling rule etc. This should be specific to the needs of individual cohorts and be determined by ongoing AFL carried out by the class teacher.
+The children will have a Daily English Meeting exercise book in order to complete work which can be marked an assessed following the guidance set out in the Marking and Feedback policy (verbal feedback and marking at the point of learning will be crucial to ensure that this time is utilised as efficiently as possible and SLT will monitor the impact of these sessions across the academic year.

-Mr. J. Appleby and Mr. M. Churchill Teaching and Learning Leads June 2020.
+Mr. J. Appleby and Mr. M. Churchill Teaching and Learning Leads March 2021.